 Be sure to take care of your emergency kit every few months by checking the batteries, replacing anything which might have gotten wet, and filling it with new extra supplies.

 The most important thing to do is check your owner’s manual or talk to a professional when it comes time for car maintenance.
 This way, you can keep your car running in tip-top shape and avoid costly repairs down the line.
 It might seem like no big deal now, but eventually, these minor problems will pile up and become much bigger burdens.

-You could also ask your friends or family members for help.
-You never do know when you could get in an accident.
-So, it's always better to be prepared than sorry!
+You also ask your friends or family members for help.
+You don’t know when you could get in an accident.
+So, it’s always better to be prepared than sorry!